Controlled KK-theory, and a Milnor exact sequence: Introduction

 Given two $C^*$-algebras $A$ and $B$, Kasparov associated an abelian group $KK(A,B)$ of generalized morphisms between $A$ and $B$.
 The Kasparov $KK$-groups were designed to have applications to index theory and the Novikov conjecture \cite{Kasparov:1988dw}, but now play a fundamental role in many aspects of $C^*$-algebra theory (and elsewhere).
 This is particularly true in the Elliott program \cite{Elliott:1995dq} to classify $C^*$-algebras by $K$-theoretic invariants.

 Our immediate goal in this paper is to introduce \emph{controlled $KK$-theory groups} and relate them to Kasparov's $KK$-theory groups.
 The idea -- which we will pursue in subsequent work -- is that the controlled groups allow more flexibility in computations.
 Our groups are analogues of the controlled $K$-theory groups introduced by the second author as part of his work on the Novikov conjecture \cite{Yu:1998wj}, and later developed by him in collaboration with Oyono-Oyono \cite{Oyono-Oyono:2011fk}.
-Having said that, our approach in this paper is independent of, and in some sense dual to, these earlier developments: controlled $K$-theory abstracts the approach to the Novikov conjecture through operators of controlled propagation, while the controlled $KK$-theory we introduce here abstracts the dual approach to the Novikov conjecture through almost flat bundles (see for example \cite{Connes:1990vo} and \cite[Chapter 11]{Willett:2010ay}).
+Having said that, our approach in this paper is independent of, and in some sense dual to, these earlier developments: controlled $K$-theory abstracts the approach to the Novikov conjecture through operators of controlled propagation as in \cite{Yu:1998wj}, while the controlled $KK$-theory we introduce here abstracts the `dual' approach to the Novikov conjecture through almost flat bundles (see for example \cite{Connes:1990vo} and \cite[Chapter 11]{Willett:2010ay}).

 Our larger goal is to establish a new sufficient condition for a nuclear $C^*$-algebra to satisfy the UCT of Rosenberg and Schochet \cite{Rosenberg:1987bh}, analogously to recent results on the K\"{u}nneth formula using controlled $K$-theory ideas \cite{Oyono-Oyono:2016qd,Willett:2019aa}.
-The applications will come in the companion paper \cite{Willett:2021te}.
-Our goal in this paper is to establish the basic theory, which we hope will be useful in other settings.
+These applications appear in the companion paper \cite{Willett:2021te}.

+Our goal in this paper is to establish the basic theory, which we hope will be useful in other settings: indeed, since the initial submission of this paper, we also found quite different applications to representation stability in group theory \cite{Willett:2024aa}.

-\subsubsection{Controlled $KK$-theory and the Milnor sequence}
+\subsection{Controlled $KK$-theory and the Milnor sequence}

 We now discuss a version of our controlled $KK$-theory groups in more detail.